 Although we did not do this, I think an overnight stay in San Marino would be a wonderful experience.
 Have a leisurely dinner, watch the sunset, and enjoy the quiet city streets after the day-trippers go home.

 Does San Marino look like a place you would like to visit?
-Comment below if you have any questions or advice for our readers.
+Comment below if you have any questions about the best things to do in San Marino or how to plan your visit.

 Comments 21